Adventure HQ indoor playground

 Traverse the Adventure Trail and Cloud Climbs

 Kids are bound to love the Adventure Trail, a high element course with a network of netted tunnels and boxy platforms to scamper around.
-Think it as a modern treehouse or an Among Us map IRL – wherever your imagination takes you.
+Think of it as a modern treehouse or an Among Us-like map – wherever your imagination takes you.

 Traverse the different floors of Adventure HQ, with stairs, elevators or the highly-aesthetic Cloud Climbs.
 These are also integrated into the Adventure Trail, forming a shortcut entry or quick exit if you’d like to hop off to another attraction.